A free and creative commons

 The Bearpit Outdoor Gallery

 By gentle incremental change in our public spaces, curated by and involving local people, the Bearpit Outdoor Gallery opened with its first art exhibition in October 2011.
 In opening up the tunnels for artists and decriminalising the Bearpit as a paint zone, the tunnels become a gallery and a resource.
 The Bearpit Outdoor Gallery has hosted exhibitions such as ‘How Does an Activist Eat Potatoes?’ in 2013 and ‘Resiste’ in 2016.
-In 2017 it will be hosting the ‘Voice of the Past’ exhibition in October, organised by PRSC in collaboration with Journey to Justice Bristol and the Creative Youth Network.
+In 2017 it hosted the ‘Voice of the Past’ exhibition, organised by PRSC in collaboration with Journey to Justice Bristol and the Creative Youth Network.

 The Bearpit Cube